-Preclinical studies conducted by leading immuno-oncology researchers have shown that AIMs, including omaveloxolone, suppress the activity of MDSCs, reduce levels of RNS in tumors, and restore anti-tumor immunity3,4,5.
+Preclinical studies conducted by leading immuno-oncology researchers have shown that Nrf2 activators, including omaveloxolone, suppress the activity of MDSCs, reduce levels of RNS in tumors, and restore anti-tumor immunity3,4,5.
 AIM treatment improved immune cell infiltration of tumors and enhanced the anti-tumor effects of a cancer vaccine6.
 Omaveloxolone synergized with an anti-PD-1 (the target of Opdivo® and Keytruda®) antibody to promote immune rejection and regression of tumors7.
 Overexpression of RNS has been implicated as a potential contributing factor in MDSC-mediated immune evasion, and it is correlated with poor clinical outcomes in cancer patients8.
-In clinical studies, treatment with AIMs reduced levels of RNS in tumor biopsies from cancer patients5.
+In clinical studies, treatment with Nrf2 activators reduced levels of RNS in tumor biopsies from cancer patients5.

 MDSCs are present and active in a broad range of tumor types.
 Accordingly, an agent that suppresses MDSC activity has the potential for wide use in combination with other cancer immunotherapies.